ashokreddy1613/Interview/AWS.md

     Starting from 2023, ALB supports weighted target groups within the same listener rule.

-    “Weighted routing allows us to split traffic between multiple targets based on defined percentages.
+    "Weighted routing allows us to split traffic between multiple targets based on defined percentages.
 In Route 53, it works at the DNS level, useful for region-based routing or blue/green deployments.
 With ALB, weighted target groups allow canary deployments by controlling how much traffic is sent to each version of the application.

-## 10. Migration & Disaster Recovery

-24. How would you approach RDS migration with minimal downtime?
+## 24. How would you approach RDS migration with minimal downtime?
     - Use AWS Database Migration Service
     - Implement replication
     - Perform cutover during low-traffic periods
     - Validate data consistency
     - Monitor performance during migration

-## 11. Best Practices

-25. How do you implement best security policies on AWS?
+## 25. How do you implement best security policies on AWS?
     1. IAM Best Practices
     2. Data Protection
     3. Network Security